-New degree programs, new students and new opportunities are just a few of the “new” things taking place at University of Houston-Clear Lake.
-Since welcoming students in 1974, UHCL has evolved into a four-year university, adding not only its first freshman and sophomore students, but also adding an additional campus and numerous degree programs, and with this national rankings that are solid measures for noting our success.
-We’re a school on the move, and we want to share our achievements with our friends, family, current students, alumni and prospective students.
+In-demand degree programs, more student-centered opportunities, and nationally recognized achievements showcase just a few of the ways University of Houston-Clear Lake defines success.
+Since first welcoming students in 1974, UHCL has evolved into a four-year university and added more degree programs to accommodate a wider range of interests.
+A school on the move, UHCL wants to share achievements with friends, family, current students, alumni and prospective students.

 Sustained STEM Success

-Just in time for the new building comes a $3.7 million U.S. Department of Education Award to support science, technology, engineering and mathematics programs at UHCL.
+With the opening of the new STEM building came a $3.7 million U.S. Department of Education Award to support science, technology, engineering and mathematics programs at UHCL.
 The College of Science and Engineering plans to use the funds to support students in STEM fields as well as facilitate student transfers to UHCL.
 In collaboration with the College of Education, the College of Science and Engineering also plans to develop a computer science teacher certification program.
 The grant opens doors for Hispanic and low-income student to pursue careers in STEM.
 UHCL is a designated Hispanic-Serving Institution.

 UHCL's College of Education program gained recognition for its success when it was named a finalist for the 2016 Texas Higher Education Star Award.
 The Success Through Education Programs, or STEP, is a partnership between UHCL, local community colleges and school districts to prepare future teachers who often to the high schools from which they graduated to teach.
 More than 700 community college and UHCL students participate in the program.

 Increased Care for Autism